 Host Nations

-As mentioned earlier, Japan will be the first nation in Asia and the first nation outside of the higher profile rugby playing nations to host a world cup.
+As mentioned earlier, in 2019 Japan were the first nation in Asia and the first nation outside of the higher profile rugby playing nations to host a world cup.
 Due to their already impressive sporting infrastructure, it was decided by World Rugby that they would be a good fit to host and grow the game around the world.
-France have already been awarded as hosts of the 2023 Rugby World Cup, which will be their second time as the principle host third time overall after hosting on their own in 2007 and as part of the 5 nations in 1991.
+Australia have already been awarded as hosts of the 2027 Rugby World Cup, which will be their second time as the sole host and the third time overall after co-hosting with New Zealand in 1987.

 ---|---|---|---|